MattCarpenter-Workato/simple-enterprise-mcp-chat/README.md

 Make sure you have a `mcp_servers.json` file with at least one server configured.

 ### "No tools discovered"
-Check that your server URLs in `mcp_servers.json` are correct and include the authentication token.
+Check that your server URLs in `mcp_servers.json` are correct and include the authentication token (for token-based auth) or that OAuth authentication succeeded (for OAuth auth).

-### "Error calling tool"
+### "Error calling tool" or "401 Unauthorized"
-The MCP server might be down or your token might have expired.
-Check your Workato workspace.
+- For **token-based auth**: Your token might have expired.
+Check your Workato workspace for a new token.
+- For **OAuth auth**: Your stored token might have expired.
+Delete `.mcp_tokens.json` and restart the application to re-authenticate.

 ### "Invalid API key"
 Make sure your `OPENAI_API_KEY` is correct in the `.env` file.

 ### One server fails but others work
 The chatbot will continue with the servers that succeed.
 Check the error message for the failing server and verify its URL/token.

+### OAuth: "OAuth authentication failed"
+Common causes:
+- **Port 8080 already in use**: Change `redirect_port` in your OAuth config
+- **Browser didn't open**: Manually copy the URL from the terminal into your browser
+- **OAuth server doesn't support dynamic registration**: Manually create an OAuth client in Workato and provide `client_id` and `client_secret` in the config

+### OAuth: "Code challenge is required"
+This should not happen - PKCE is automatically enabled.
+If you see this, please report it as a bug.

+### OAuth: Token stored but still getting 401 errors
+The OAuth implementation uses Bearer token authentication.
+If you're still getting 401 errors:
+1. Delete `.mcp_tokens.json`
+2. Restart the application
+3. Re-authenticate in the browser
+4. The new token will use Bearer authentication

 ### LM Studio: "Could not connect to LM Studio"
 Make sure LM Studio is running and the local server is started.
 Check that the URL matches (default: `http://localhost:1234/v1`).